VisionandCognition/NHP-NeuroCarto/README.md

-# NHP-NeuroCarto: A Neuropixels Channelmap Editor for NHP probes
+# NHP-NeuroCarto: An NHP Neuropixels Channelmap Editor
 ## NeuroCarto
 **NeuroCarto** is a neural probe channel map editor for the Neuropixels probe family.
 It allows user to create a blueprint for arranging electrodes in a desired density and generate a custom channel map.
 It was developed by Ta-Shun Su and Fabian Kloosterman at NERF/KUL.